Noroff-FEU-Assignments/cross-course-project-KineOnes/README.md

 ### research and process

 I thought this course was really fun, challenging and a bit overwhelming.
 I used a lot of time doing the module lessons and activities, trying to understand how to code and the whole semantic / syntax.
 Some stages I really got stuck and felt like one step forward was two steps back.
-In the end I had alot of help from teachers feedback.
+In the end I had a lot of help from teachers feedback the last week.
 I ended up coding all the pages from scratch again to follow the DRY principle and understand each step and code.
-I am happy with my final product, considering this all felt greek from the start.
+I am happy with my final product, considering this was all new to me.

 ### Executing program